On the convergence analysis of the decentralized projected gradient descent method: Introduction

-The nonnegative weight scalars $w_{ij}$ are related to the communication pattern among agents in \eqref{problem} (see section \ref{sec2} for the detail).
+The nonnegative weight scalars $w_{ij}$ are related to the communication pattern among agents in \eqref{problem} (see Section \ref{sec2} for the details).
 This algorithm is studied for various settings containing stochastic distributed optimization \cite{ALBR, KLBJ, NO3, RNV}, event-triggered communication \cite{KHT, LLSX}, and online problems \cite{AGL, CB, HCM}.
 In addition, the algorithm has been widely used as a backbone for developing various algorithms such as the decentralized TD learning for the multi-agent reinforcement learning \cite{DMR} and distributed model predictive control \cite{JLYC}.
-Despite of its wide applications, the convergence property of the algorithm \eqref{scheme} has not been established well due to the difficulty of handling the projection operator $P_{\Omega}$ in the convergence analysis.
+Despite its wide applicability, the convergence properties of the algorithm \eqref{scheme} have not been established well due to the difficulty of handling the projection operator $P_{\Omega}$ in the convergence analysis.
+To explain the difficulty in the convergence analysis of \eqref{scheme} compared to the case $\Omega = \mathbb{R}^d$, we note that averaging \eqref{scheme} without projection operator gives